Category Two Budgets

 • The library multiplier is $4.50 per square foot for all libraries.

-Applicants are eligible for the $25,000 funding floor when the C2 budget calculation for an entity results in a figure below the $25,000.
+Applicants calculate their C2 budget using their student counts (in the case of a school or district) or library square footage (in the case of a library or system) and the respective multiplier.
+They receive the funding floor when the C2 budget calculation for an entity results in a figure below their respective funding floor.
 Examples of entities eligible for the funding floor:

 • A school with fewer than 150 students ($167/student * 149 students = $24,883)